Fliki1/MSR/README.md

 ## Details
 Il progetto consiste nella creazione di una serie di metriche specifie e peculiari per analizzare, un repository o una lista di questi, seguendo i dettami della M.S.R. al fine di ottenere possibili informazioni utili per l'Ingegneria del Software

+### 1. Activity per day of the week:
+To calculate these values we collected and aggregated (in particular summarized) the commits for each day of the week.
+The goal is to have a graphical representation of the commit distribution and to identify in which day or in which part of the week it is.

+### 2. Activity per hour of the day:
+Similar to the previous one, in this case, the commit data are distributed throughout the hours of the day.
+This metric shows in which part of the day, we usually have an activity peak and also provides a complete snapshot of the daily development activity.

 ## Quick usage:
 Git clone
 ````commandline